digitaldesignlabs/talisman/DOCUMENTATION.md

 ```

 #### Parameters ####
-- `keyValuePairs` (Map or object) - Key-value pairs denoting the variable values to set, where the key denotes the variable name and the value is the value for that variable.
+- `keyValuePairs` (Map or object, required) - Key-value pairs denoting the variable values to set, where the key denotes the variable name and the value is the value for that variable.
 This function can currently accept ES2015 `Map` objects, or traditional JavaScript objects.
 Values can be a `function` (which will be invoked without parameters and the return value used as the value), a `Promise` (which will be resolved and the resolved value used), a node `Buffer` which will be converted to a string and used, a JavaScript `string` which will be used as-is, or a node `stream.Readable` object, which will be piped into the output stream at render time.
 - `blockName` (string, optional) - the name of the block which contains the variables we are replacing.
 If this is the root block, this can be omitted.
 Otherwise, the name of the block should be specified.
 Blocks nested inside other blocks may be referenced by delimiting the block names with colons, for example `outer:inner`.

 #### Return Value ####